rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-16-installing-development-builds.md

 Then install the release the normal way, from the project's releases page, or on Linux from our package repositories.
 On Rancher Desktop 1.x, restore the snapshot you took at the start, and your containers and cluster come back as they were.
-On 2.0 there's no snapshot to restore, so you start fresh.
+On 2.0 there's no snapshot to restore; you start fresh.

 It's a lot of steps, though it does answer "is this actually fixed?" weeks ahead of the release.